 As well as this, the potential to customise your rig is nearly endless, with a massive number of accessories available, such as shifters, monitor stands, button boxes, keyboards trays, mousepads, etc.

-For £659, you only get the frame, and therefore you will need to source the seat, seat brackets, plus mounting plates for a shifter and heel plate separately.
-For some people, this is negative, while other people like the freedom of being able to decide exactly what seat and accessories they want.
-A good racing seat can be had from around £300, but you can pick the best seat to suit your size and budget.
+For the base price, you only get the frame, and therefore you will need to source the seat, seat brackets, plus mounting plates for a shifter and heel plate separately – but this is very easy and every retailer will be able to help you from stock.
+Some people like the freedom of being able to decide exactly what seat and accessories they want.
+A good sim racing seat can be had from around £300 / $300, but you can pick the best seat to suit your size and budget.
+Critically, speak with the retailer as they will always have package combinations available suited to your wheelbase and preferred seat style.

 The Rseat N1 is the flagship rig of the superb Rseat range, incorporating both strength and unique design into one fantastic package.
 The N1 frame is fully adjustable, meaning you can adjust the seat and pedals to the perfect settings to fit your body size.